chiperman/GHRepoDeleteHelper/README.md

 The reason for not directly activating the `Delete this repository` button is because I believe this operation is indeed very dangerous.
 Therefore, think twice before you go, and GitHub does this probably for the same reason.

-However, every time I am sure I want to delete a repository, it is cumbersome to copy and paste.
-Hence, I created this script to save time, hoping it can also be helpful for you.

 However, it is very annoying to copy and paste every time I decide to delete a repository.
 Therefore, I created this script to save time, and I hope it can also be helpful for you.

 ## Installation